Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Constraints

-At low energies, $X$ couples to the electromagnetic current, while at electroweak scales, this becomes a coupling to the hypercharge current.
-This causes a mass mixing between $X$ and the $Z$ boson.
+\phantomsection At low energies, $X$ couples to the electromagnetic current, while at electroweak scales, this becomes a coupling to the hypercharge current.
+This causes a mass mixing between $X$ and the $Z$ boson and also a suppressed coupling to the $Z$ current, see App. \ref{generatingDarkMixingAppendix}.
 This mixing shifts the physical $Z$ mass and its couplings to fermions, leading to constraints from electroweak precision observables.
 For a dark photon, constraints were derived in Refs.~\cite{Hook:2010tw, Curtin:2014cca, Loizos:2023xbj} by performing global fits to LEP, SLC, Tevatron, and LHC electroweak precision data.
 In our analysis, we adopt the $95\%\,\text{C.L.}$ exclusion curve based on the PDG world average value of $m_W$ (solid blue curve in Fig.~1 of Ref.~\cite{Loizos:2023xbj}) in the dark photon limit and recast this constraint for arbitrary $\vp$ using the relation $\epsilon e = g_X \cos\varphi$.
 We show this constraint, labeled EWP, in Figs.~\ref{DPandBmLCurrentConstraintPlots}-\ref{CPConstraintPlots}.

-Finally, REDTOP is a proposed high-intensity $\eta/\eta'$ factory that aims to collect a data sample of order $10^{14}$ $\eta$ and $10^{12}$ $\eta'$ mesons to study very rare decays and to search for BSM physics in the MeV-GeV range \cite{REDTOP:2022slw, Zielinski:2025wfa}.
+\phantomsection Finally, REDTOP is a proposed high-intensity $\eta/\eta'$ factory that aims to collect a data sample of order $10^{14}$ $\eta$ and $10^{12}$ $\eta'$ mesons to study very rare decays and to search for BSM physics in the MeV-GeV range \cite{REDTOP:2022slw, Zielinski:2025wfa}.
 In our case, $X$ can be produced at REDTOP via $\eta,\eta'\to\gamma X$ and the detector is sensitive to the following subsequent decays $X \to e^{+}e^{-}$, $X \to \mu^{+}\mu^{-}$, and $X \to \pi^{+}\pi^{-}$.
 In particular, the hadronic channel $X \to \pi^{+}\pi^{-}$ remains open in the chargephobic limit.
 In Fig.~\ref{CPConstraintPlots}, we show the recasted projected REDTOP sensitivity with $10^{18}$ protons on target (solid black in Fig.~39 of Ref.~\cite{Gan:2020aco}).